 At St Martin's CE (Aided) Primary School children follow a carefully planned phonics programme.
 We expect any phonics that they have been directly taught to be applied correctly in their written work i.e. a child working on Phase 3 phonics should use Phase 1, 2 and 3 phonics correctly in all written work.
 Therefore when marking a piece of work, teachers could identify where, based on the age of the child and the teacher's knowledge of the child, they have not correctly applied their phonics knowledge.
-This is identified with "ph" next to the word.
-Children should then be expected to find and correct these errors.
+Children should then be expected to correct these errors.